Bihar elections: Modi’s Covid-19 lockdown battered Indians – so why are they still voting BJP?

 The saffron party won 74 seats in Bihar, mopping up nearly 20% of the vote share.
 The BJP-led National Democratic Alliance won 125 seats in the 243-member assembly.
 It was a remarkable return to power.
 Given Bihar’s large migrant-worker population, it was perhaps the state worst hit by the lockdown.

 In the Assembly bye-polls for 58 seats across 11 states, the BJP did even better.
 In Madhya Pradesh, it won 19 of 28 seats.
 It won all eight seats in Gujarat.
 In Uttar Pradesh, its score was six out of seven.
 In Karnataka, the BJP won both seats.
-Far from shrinking, the saffron party even expanded its geographical footprint, snatching a Telangana Rashtriya Samiti seat in Telangana – a state where it is, till now, not a major player.
+Far from shrinking, the saffron party even expanded its geographical footprint, snatching a Telangana Rashtra Samiti seat in Telangana – a state where it is, till now, not a major player.

 The message was clear: the Modi government’s lockdown might have caused unprecedented hardship to Indians.
 But Indians did not blame Modi or the BJP for it.